El Ali meteorite: Mineral identification

 In 2022, scientists from the University of Alberta identified two new minerals (elaliite and elkinstantonite) in a 70 gram piece of the meteorite.
 The minerals were identified by Andrew Locock, the head of the university's electron microprobe laboratory.

 Synthetic versions of both minerals had previously been produced in a French laboratory in the 1980s, but International Mineralogical Association rules meant they could not be approved as an official mineral until they were found in a natural sample.

 Curation

 The location of the main mass of the meteorite is uncertain; it was last recorded being shipped to China, presumably for sale.
 Small samples are held at the University of Arizona, the University of Alberta, and UC Los Angeles.
+The future of the meteorite is undecided.